jailbreakerVC/recollect_app/installation.md

 ### Step 6: Connect to Web Application

-1. Open the Recollect web application at `http://localhost:5173` (development) or your deployed URL
+1. Open the Recollect web application at `http://localhost:5173` (development) or https://recollect-eight.vercel.app/
 2. Sign in with your Google account
 3. The extension should automatically detect the web app and show "Connected" status
 4. You can now sync your Chrome bookmarks with the web application